-The ABLE Act limits eligibility to individuals with significant disabilities with an age of onset of disability before turning 26 years of age.
-If you meet this age criteria and are also already receiving benefits under SSI and/or SSDI, you are automatically eligible to establish an ABLE account.
+The ABLE Act limits eligibility to individuals with disabilities with an age of onset of disability before turning 26.
+If you meet this age criteria, and are also already receiving benefits under SSI and/or SSDI, you are automatically eligible to establish an ABLE account.
 If you are not a recipient of SSI and/or SSDI, but still meet the age of onset disability requirement, you could still be eligible to open an ABLE account if you meet Social Security's definition and criteria regarding significant functional limitations and receive a letter of certification from a licensed physician.
 You need not be under the age of 26 to be eligible for an ABLE account.
 You could be over the age of 26, but must have had an age of onset before your 26th birthday.

-What can the funds in the ABLE account be used for?
+What can funds in an ABLE account be used for?

-Funds in the account can be used to purchase "qualified disability-related expenses."
-A "qualified disability expense" is any expense related to the designated beneficiary's blindness or disability that assists him/her in increasing and/or maintaining their health, independence and/or quality of life.
-These may include expenses related to education, housing, transportation, employment training and support, assistive technology, personal support services, health care expenses, financial management and administrative services and other expenses.
+Funds in the account can be used for qualified disability expenses or QDEs.
+A qualified disability expense is any expense related to the designated beneficiary's blindness or disability that assists him/her in increasing and/or maintaining their health, independence and/or quality of life.
+These may include expenses related to education, housing, food, transportation, employment training and support, assistive technology, personal support services, health care expenses, financial management and administrative services and other expenses.